 There are serious consequences, including expulsion, for cheating and taking someone else's work without attribution.
 The university has clear, strict policies on these matters.
-If you have not done so already, please familiarize yourself with the university's academic integrity policy by visiting http://academicintegrity.rutgers.edu/academic-integrity-policy/ The relevant parts are brief and straightforward.
+They include signing in for another student.
+I will report all violations.
+If you have not done so already, please familiarize yourself with the university's academic integrity policy by visiting academicintegrity.rutgers.edu/academic-integrity-policy/ The relevant parts are brief and straightforward.
 If you have any questions, please see me.